magesteve/CocoaGrimoire/README.md

 ## SpellBooks

 SpellBooks are various swift package created for Mac & iOS development.
 Rather than have demo app for each spellbook, CocoaGrimoire provides examples of the code use for all the packages.
-Check the SpellBook for inline documentation of each call.
+Check the specific SpellBook for further information, including inline documentation for each call.

 ### SwiftSpellBook